Special Promos | Shooting Lab | PressureTrace | LoadForce | CED Chron | Commercial | View Shopping Cart

 Test Shot LoadForce Velocity (FPS) T1 70 Lbs.
 2762 T2 89 Lbs.
 2773 T3 93 Lbs.
 2774 T4 112 Lbs.
 2795Measuring Recoil

-Shooters have never had an affordable way to measure actual "felt" recoil.
-There have been many mathematical models through the years, but the results do not accurately reflect the amount of felt recoil affected by stock design, how the rifle is supported and more subjective issues like the shooters weight and build.
+Shooters have never had a good way to measure actual "felt" recoil.
+There have been many mathematical models through the years, but the results do not accurately reflect the amount of "felt" recoil affected by stock design, how the rifle is supported and more subjective issues like the shooters weight and build.

-To measure recoil with LoadForce the sensor anvil is inserted into a special jig to hold it against the butt of a rifle as it is fired.
-The actual peak pounds of force is displayed on the meter after each shot.
-It's that simple!
+To measure recoil with LoadForce the sensor anvil was inserted into a special jig held against the butt of a rifle as it was fired.
+The actual peak pounds of force was displayed on the meter after each shot.

-When connected to a PC with the optional cable and software, LoadForce will capture the entire force curve over time.
+When connected to a PC with the optional cable and software, LoadForce could capture the entire force curve over time.
 The following output shows the typical forces produced by rifle recoil against the shoulder of a large person.
-A spreadsheet and macro provided with the software will also convert the force to energy and allow custom plotting of data.
+A spreadsheet and macro provided with the software could also convert the force to energy and allow custom plotting of data.

 Why Other Systems Did Not Work Well

-To make things worse, both relied on bending metal which would fatigue so readings were not consistent over time.
+To make things worse, the designs relied on bending metal which would fatigue so readings were not consistent over time.
 This made it nearly impossible to duplicate load development as the metal parts fatigued.

 We were also concerned that readings from other systems often did not correlate closely with group size.
-After years of research Burt isolated the portion of the force curve that most closely correlates to actual neck tension; thereby affecting the pressure curve.
+After years of research we discovered the portion of the force curve that most closely correlates to actual neck tension; thereby affecting the pressure curve.

 When a bullet is seated, forces first build until static friction is overcome then the bullet starts to move (not included in above graph).
 As it progresses further into the neck, dynamic friction increases as the contact area between the case neck and the bullet increases.
 When using a standard reloading press, dynamic forces increase until the press reaches the end of its stroke, then force drops off.
 With an arbor press things are more complex.
 The in-line die seating stem bottoms out and adds force rapidly as pictured above.

-LoadForce captures only forces (in pounds) that correspond to actual neck tension.
-The meter disregards initial static friction forces and the forces created when an in-line die seating stem bottoms.
-The pounds of force displayed on the meter when each bullet is seated is the highest dynamic friction detected when the bullet reaches it's final seating depth.
-Indeed, this force measurement translates most directly to actual neck tension which affects pressure timing.
+LoadForce captured only forces (in pounds) that corresponded to actual neck tension.
+The meter disregarded initial static friction forces and the forces created when an in-line die seating stem bottoms.

 Meter pictured above with 4 line LCD display, controls, download port, external power port and calibration key slot.- Compression sensor encased in machined stainless steel anvil.with calibration key.